vembrane/vembrane/README.md

 Sometimes, multi-valued fields may contain missing values; in this case, the `without_na` function can be convenient, for example: `mean(without_na(FORMAT['DP'][s] for s in SAMPLES)) > 2.3`.
 It is also possible to replace `NA` with some constant value with the `replace_na` function: `mean(replace_na((FORMAT['DP'][s] for s in SAMPLES), 0.0)) > 2.3`

 ### Auxiliary files
-`vembrane` supports additional files, such as lists of genes or ids with the `--aux NAME path/to/file` option.
+`vembrane` supports additional files, such as lists of genes or ids with the `--aux NAME=path/to/file` option.
 The file should contain one item per line and is parsed as a set.
-For example `vembrane filter --aux genes genes.txt "ANN['SYMBOL'] in AUX['genes']" variants.vcf` will keep only records where the annotated symbol is in the set specified in `genes.txt`.
+For example `vembrane filter --aux genes=genes.txt "ANN['SYMBOL'] in AUX['genes']" variants.vcf` will keep only records where the annotated symbol is in the set specified in `genes.txt`.

 ## `vembrane tag`